calderete/the-cult-of-life/pages/text/chapters/the_hunt.md

 The people here called them selves the _Dereese_ and they said it was not always like this, they said the strangeness started around 20 adex (~years) ago...their scientists and researchers had never been able to solve the mystery, and instead they coped...and built their tech to be as stable as it could.
 Zemo also found the people here odd...and he had wondered if that had not always been as well.

-All of that oddness could not explain their behavior now...they had locked down that city in which Zemo's ship had landed, the captain had ordered all hands back to prep to flee if needed...regardless of items unsold which he ordered left on the landing deck.
+All of that oddness could not explain their behavior now...they had locked down that city in which Zemo's ship the _Sera Freedom_ had landed, the captain had ordered all hands back to prep to flee if needed...regardless of items unsold which he ordered left on the landing deck.
 Some rookie corsairs might think the captain dumb or cowardly...to them he would say, if he cared to say it, "that is the only way a rogue corsair could live as long as the captain...and being prepared to run lightly in space is always wise..."...if he cared to say it.

 On the bridge they watched their sensor monitors as the _Dereese_ fleet massed above their homeworld, the captain ordered Zemo to tap into the surveillance feeds and find out what has happening.
 Zemo went to his station and worked quickly, the _Dereese_ did not have a mind for security and he hacked their surveillance network with ease.
 "I'm through" Zemo said through his translator "look in the western continents..." the captain ordered.

 Zemo started going through feeds...they were not organized in any way many were dead static...some were of warehouses, some on streets...all seemed normal.
 Zemo cycled through hundreds of feeds...warehouse after warehouse...some common areas, and more dead signals.
-At almost his two hundredth feed reconnect Zemo saw something strange, it was a feed from a tower overlooking a market area, uniformed soldiers were herding the shopping crowd and clearing the market. "captain, you should see this" as the captain walked over the wail of sirens from outside began building and reached its crescendo when the captain looked over Zemo's shoulder to see what the found.
+At almost his two hundredth feed reconnect Zemo saw something strange, the feed was from a tower overlooking a market area, uniformed soldiers were herding the shopping crowd and clearing the market. "captain, you should see this" as the captain walked over the wail of sirens from outside began building and reached its crescendo when the captain looked over Zemo's shoulder to see what the found.

-Down one of the streets that the soldiers were herding the citizens into, a commotion broke out.
-At the end of the street a pink mist rose and panic became visible as it moved through the crowd in the street and then into the soldiers, a commander could be seen organizing them into a line.
-After a few seconds Zemo and the captain realized what the pink mist was.
-"FULL POWER TO THE ENGINES NOW!!
-We take off NOW!!" the captain roared.
+At the end of one of the streets that the soldiers were herding the citizens into, a panic broke out.
+A pink mist rose and the panic became a  visible wave as it moved through the crowd.
+In the center street and then into the soldiers, a commander could be seen organizing them into a line.
+After a few seconds the captain had seen enough.
+"FULL POWER TO THE ENGINES NOW!! take off NOW!!" the captain roared, everyone obeyed quickly and wordlessly as the fusion powered hyper thrusters spun up.
+Strapped in at his station Zemo watched on unbelievably.

-Zemo couldn't believe what he was seeing.
-The mist spilled into the street, horrified and screaming _Dereese_ disappearing into it, sometimes Zemo thought he could see them being pulled in or lifted slightly just before vanishing, their faces going from horror to mortal pain.
+As the mist spilled into the street, horrified and screaming _Dereese_ disappearing into it.
+Sometimes Zemo thought he could see them being pulled in or lifted slightly just before vanishing, their faces going from horror to mortal pain.
 As it got closer the mist seemed to contain glints of metal that appeared and disappeared, behind the mist was a scene of bloody slaughter.

+It was total carnage, _Dereese_ body parts and pink blood were everywhere, the stone street drained away the blood forming reverse tributaries of a river fed by piles of death.
+Sometimes the blood appeared to dance in time with flickers before splashing or failing like sticky rain.

+Something was tearing the _Dereese_ to pieces and leaving no survivors.
+"I think something invisible is out there" Zemo said, as the thrusters fired and Zemo was pushed into his seat, even .
+"Derehm help us"

+The cockpit of the _Sera Freedom_ lit up in blinding white ""

 ------------------------------------------------------------

-Ray had a custom body he had commissioned from a gene weaver.
+Ray'heta Hy'tetra had a custom body he had commissioned from a gene weaver.
 He was in a bipedal form with four arms and an elongated head with four eyes.
-They had ordered their body adapted to their exo suit and almost all that knew Ray, knew his face as the mirrored face shield on his helmet.
+They had ordered their body adapted to their exo suit.
+Nearly everyone that knew Ray, knew their face as but a mirror on his long oval helmet.

-He had been born as a male, and would sometimes still refer to themselves as such, but the body they inhabited now, was both male and female and had special....almost forbidden _Genex extriatia_ organs which could assimilate alien genetic material.
+He had been born as a male, and would sometimes still refer to themselves as such, but the body they inhabited now, was both male and female, and had special....almost forbidden _Genex extriatia_ organs which could assimilate alien genetic material.